How The Coyote Joined The Dance Of The Burrowing-Owls

 "What will you smoke us out with?" tauntingly asked the Burrowing-owls.

 "Ha! you'll find out.
 With yucca!"

 "O!
 O! ha! ha!" laughed the Owls.
 That is our succotash!"

 "Ah, well!
-I'll smoke you out!" yelled the Coyote, stung
+I'll smoke you out!" yelled the Coyote, stung by their taunts.

 "What with?" cried the Owls.